Weak containment of representation on topological groupoids: Weak Containment and Inner Tensor Product of Representation

-We have already introduced induced representation and the outer tensor product of representations of $G$ in \cite{sridharan2025induced}.
+We have already the outer tensor product of representations of $G$ in \cite{sridharan2025induced}.
 We also proved the groupoid analogue of the Mackey tensor product theorem.
 Here, we introduce what is called the inner tensor product of representations.
 Subsequently, we utilize these results to establish some important theorems.

 Suppose $\pi$ and $\rho$ be two representations of $G$, the inner tensor product $\pi \otimes \rho$ is the representation of $G$ on the Hilbert bundle $\mathcal{H}^{\pi} \otimes^{'} \mathcal{H}^{\rho}$ over $G^{0}$ having Hilbert spaces $\{\mathcal{H}^{\pi}_{u}\otimes \mathcal{H}^{\rho}_{u}\}_{u\in G^{0}}$ as fibers.
 It is defined as, $(\pi \otimes \rho)(x)(v\otimes w)= \pi(x)v \otimes \rho(x)(w) \in \mathcal{H}^{\pi}_{r(x)}\otimes \mathcal{H}^{\rho}_{r(x)} $, for $v\otimes w \in \mathcal{H}^{\pi}_{d(x)}\otimes \mathcal{H}^{\rho}_{d(x)} $.